sampsyo/cs3410-infra/README.md

 Notes:
 - The shared folder you are on must exist locally.
 Create some directory on your machine for your 3410 work this semester, and use this as your shared directory
 - In the container, you'll be able to access these files by going to `/home/student/shared` (`cd /home/student/shared`)
-- On windows, remember to provide the absolute path to the shared folder in windows form (starting with C:)
+- On Windows, remember to provide the absolute path to the shared folder in Windows form (starting with `C:`).